Make-School-Courses/DevOps-Security/10-Lesson10/csrf.md

 # Class 10: CSRF Attack

 ## Activities
+  - Question: What is a Request?
+What is Request Forgery?
+  - Pair and present:
     - Read about Cross-site request forgery and techniques
-  - Attack other's site or app using CSRF attack
-  - Defend you site by using techniques to prevent CSRF attack
+    - Ways to prevent CSRF attack

 ## Objectives
   - Study this attack